botalov-pro/BigHouzzz/README.md

 # BigHouzz

-🏘️ **BigHouzz** is a web app for managing relationships with neighbors in multi-apartment residential buildings
+🏘️ **BigHouzz** is a full-stack web application for managing relationships with neighbors in multi-apartment residential buildings

 The code uses [Django](https://www.djangoproject.com/) as the website engine, and [Bootstrap](https://getbootstrap.com/) for the user interface.